rbalsleyMSFT/FFU/README.md

 While we use this in Education at Microsoft, other industries can use it as well.
 We esepcially see a need for something like this with partners who do re-imaging on behalf of customers.
 The difference in Education is that they typically have large deployments that tend to happen at the beginning of the school year and any amount of time saved is helpful.
 Microsoft Deployment Toolkit, Configuration Manager, and other community solutions are all great solutions, but are typically slower due to WIM deployments being file-based while FFU files are sector-based.

 # Updates
+2306.1.1
+- Included some better error handling if defining optionalfeatures that require source folders (netfx3).
+ESD files don't have source folders like ISO media, which means installing .net 3.5 as an optional feature would fail.
+Also cleaned up some formatting.

 2306.1
 - Added support to automatically download the latest Windows 10 or 11 media via the media creation tool (thanks to [Michael](https://oofhours.com/2022/09/14/want-your-own-windows-11-21h2-arm64-isos/) for the idea).
 This also allows for different architecture, language, and media type support.
 If you omit the -ISOPath, the script will download the Windows 11 x64 English (US) consumer media.